Welcome to college. Now get tested for the coronavirus — again and again.

 But many colleges and universities are taking minimal steps to monitor asymptomatic students for the virus that causes covid-19.
 Huge discrepancies in cost and access to laboratories and supplies mean testing regimens vary widely around the country.
 Often, testing is required only for those who have fever, cough, chills, shortness of breath or other symptoms.

-Over the summer, a group of faculty and students from the California Institute of Technology and elsewhere analyzed testing plans from about 500 colleges and universities.
+Over the summer, a group of faculty and students from the California Institute of Technology and elsewhere analyzed reopening plans from about 500 colleges and universities.
 They reported on Aug.
 11 that 27 percent of schools were planning to test undergraduates as they enter campus.
 About 20 percent planned “to test their communities regularly to some extent.”
 The vast majority, in other words, did not.

 Lior Pachter, a professor of computational biology at Caltech who participated in the analysis, called those findings “very troubling.”
 He said the data suggested many colleges were clinging to “an unrealistic belief, a kind of fiction, that people would come back to campus and not get sick.”